 A: We are fortunate to have a small but very dedicated staff to oversee our operation.
 Peter, along with Richie, Luis and Tony keep the kitchen up and running.
 Sr. Jane and Mary take care of our Women and Children’s Center.
-Our Medical Clinic is blessed to have Kathleen and Katie, both R.N.s, who are assisted by our faithful volunteer doctors, Dr. Russo and Dr. Bell.
+Our Medical Clinic is blessed to have Katie Shaw, RN. and Sr. Charlene Kostuk, PA-C, SSJ who are assisted by our faithful volunteer doctor, Dr. Russo.

 Q: Who can eat at the soup kitchen?